 At the end of each unit is the end-of-unit assessment.
 These assessments are intended to gauge students’ understanding of the key concepts of the unit while also preparing students for new-generation standardized exams.
-Problem types include multiple-choice, multiple response, short answer, restricted constructed response, and extended response.
+Problem types include multiple choice, multiple response, short answer, restricted constructed response, and extended response.
 Problems vary in difficulty and depth of knowledge.

 Teachers may choose to grade these assessments in a standardized fashion, but may also choose to grade more formatively by asking students to show and explain their work on all problems.
 Teachers may also decide to make changes to the provided assessments to better suit their needs.
-If making changes, teachers are encouraged to keep the format of problem types provided, and to include problems of different types and different levels of difficulty.
+If making changes, teachers are encouraged to keep the format of the problem types provided, and to include problems of different types and different levels of difficulty.

 All summative assessment problems include a complete solution and standard alignment.
-Multiple-choice and multiple response problems often include a reason for each potential error a student might make.
+Multiple choice and multiple response problems often include a reason for each potential error a student might make.

 Unlike formative assessments, problems on summative assessments generally do not prescribe a method of solution.

 End-of-Course Assessment and Resources

 The End-of-Course Assessment and Resources consist of three types of items.
 The first and longest portion consists of items that assess the major work of the grade.
 These items are similar in type and format to the end-of-unit assessments students have completed throughout the year, focused on key work of the grade.
 These can be used in order to decide where to focus attention in the final unit.
 Rather than giving them all at once, we recommend selecting items related to a section of the final unit and using these to decide how much time to spend on that set of lessons.